-This award recognises innovative projects that have the potential to transform an organisation into a more sustainable one and/or the wider society.
-The role of the finance function must have been key to the project and those involved should be able to speak about their role during the assessment and judging processes.
+This award recognises innovative projects that have the potential to transform an organisation into a more sustainable one.
+The role of the finance function must have been key to the project and those finance team members involved should be able to speak about their role during the assessment and judging process.

 The entry can be for a particular project (i.e. product, activity, strategy, service, idea or concept) that is, or will be, embedded across the organisation.